 Following the "Divine Praises," the Blessed Sacrament will be reposed.
 Then a hymn may be sung.
-(Hymns start on page 57.)
+(Hymns start on page 59.)
 During the first verse the church may be gradually darkened.
-Following the hymn there may be one-half minute of silent prayer.
+Following the hymn there may be one minute for silent prayer or examination of conscience.
 Then the church will be lighted and the following prayer may be recited.